stevenxngo/todo-backend/REPORT.md

 ### 1. Extend the `ToDo` model

-I extended the `ToDo` model to include two new fields: a string field `description` and integer field `priority`.I also set the default values for these fields to empty strings and 3 (low), respectively to ensure that the fields are not null.
+I extended the `ToDo` model to include two new fields: a string field `description` and integer field `priority`.I also set the default values for these fields to empty strings and 1 (high), respectively to ensure that the fields are not null.

-An initial challenge I faced was whether or not to enforce the suggested range of 1-3 for the `priority` field, as I interpreted it as one of many examples of how priority could be represented as integers.
-However, after taking a look at the frontend, where the priority is represented as a dropdown with three distinct values, I decided to enforce the range of 1-3.
+One challenge I faced was whether or not to enforce the suggested range of 1-3 for the `priority` field, as I interpreted it as one of many examples of how priority could be represented as integers.
+However, after taking a look at the frontend, where the priority is represented as a dropdown with three distinct values in the create ToDo page, I decided to enforce the range of 1-3.
 I did this by adding a `CheckConstraint` to the model to ensure that the `priority` field is within the desired range.
 I also validated the `priority` field in the API to ensure that only valid values are accepted and sending an appropriate error message if an invalid value is provided.
 I also wrote a test to ensure the correct error message is returned when an invalid priority value is provided.

+Another challenge I faced was if `description` and `priority` should be included when creating a new `ToDo` item, as the current implementation only requires a `title` field and not completion status.
+However, the add ToDo page in the frontend includes fields for `description` and `priority`, so I decided to include them in the create operation.

 ### 2. Update CRUD Operations